 Multi-Factor Authentication is enabled on an Employee-by-Employee basis; in other words, firms can decide which Employee accounts will require MFA.

-1. From the Navigation Panel, select Maintenance > Preferences > Security Management.
+- From the Navigation Panel, select Maintenance > Preferences > Security Management.
+The corresponding tab opens.

-5. Set the MFA Status dropdown to Enforced to turn on MFA for the selected Employees.
+- Set MFA Status to Enforced to turn on MFA for the selected Employee(s).

-• Selecting the Reset MFA Settings checkbox will wipe the selected Employees' saved MFA preferences.
+- Selecting Reset MFA Settings will erase the selected Employees' saved MFA preferences.
 Refer to the section Resetting an Employee's MFA Settings.

 Automatic MFA for New Employees